-CIA also offers competitive $1000 merit scholarships awarded to three students applying for admission to either Glassblowing, Print + Ceramics, Jewelry + Metals or Sculpture.
-This new opportunity is open to all students applying to these four courses, and will be awarded based on a student's portfolio.
+CIA also offers competitive $1000 merit scholarships awarded to three students applying for admission to either Glassblowing, Print + Ceramics, 3D Printing + Wearable Art or Sculpture.
+This new opportunity is open to all students applying to these four courses, and will be awarded based on portfolio strength.

 Zac Gorell has been a studio glass artist for over 15 years.
 Zac works with blown and fused glass and has taught and exhibited internationally.
 After beginning his career locally at Superior Hot Glass, he attended workshops at trade schools like Penland School of Crafts.
 Zac’s artistic pursuits include working for Corning Museum of Glass, teaching glass blowing in Taiwan, traveling Europe, the Caribbean, and most recently building a glass community and new personal work in South Florida.
 He currently works as the Technical Specialist in the Glass Department at CIA.
 Check out more of Zac's work at zacgorell.com.

 Shayna Roth Pentecost began her journey with glass at the Cleveland Institute of Art.
 She continued her studies at the Penland School of Crafts and the Corning Museum of Glass with teachers such as Pino Signeretto, Ruth King, Paul Marioni and many others.
 From there Shayna apprenticed with William and Katherine Bernstien (Glass), Harvey Littleton (vitreography) and Richard Ritter (glass).
 Now living in Cleveland, she is a studio artist creating work and teaching at Superior Hot Glass.